Ever look up a recipe online and it’s all the way at the bottom? The worst.

 First, what is job offer software?
 Here’s what our recruiting and HR glossary has to say:

 “Offer management software eliminates manual, error-prone processes to get offer letters out to candidates faster.
 Branded templates and e-signatures are stored within the system for easily repeatable processes, while approvals are managed at scale during this critical stage of the recruitment lifecycle.”

-In other words, job offer software centralizes and automates the offer process.
-Part library, part template builder, iCIMS Offer Management makes it easier for you to make job offers quickly, accurately, and professionally.
+In other words, job offer software centralises and automates the offer process.
+Part library, part template builder, iCIMS Offer Management Portal makes it easier for you to make job offers quickly, accurately, and professionally.

 As a result, we’ve seen customers shave days off their approval process and increase their acceptance rate.

 I don’t think anyone will argue that having a better way to manage your job offers makes life easier.
 But as anyone who’s gone through a procurement process knows, there’s a long way between “nice to have” and “business imperative.”